 Question #2 – If I do have to replace the concrete, will you do it?

-– No, I will not.
-I do not pour concrete.
+– No, we will not.
+We do not pour concrete.

 Question #3 – My concrete is cracked.
 Once filled and epoxy applied, will it crack again?

 – In short, maybe.
 We fill the cracks with the best materials we can get our hands on.
-With that said, due to so many variables, those cracks may come back or, they may be formed in a different area (I want someone to tell me when has mankind ever won a fight against mother nature.
-This is no different.
+With that said, due to so many variables, those cracks may come back or, they may be formed in a different area.

-Question #4 – You spoke up top longevity as a benefit.
-Well, how long will this last?
+Question #4 – How long will this garage epoxy floor last?

 IF well maintained, of course.

-Question #5 – Got it!
-Since you’ll take care of the “well installed”, I must take care of the “well maintained.”
+Question #5 – “Well maintained?”
 What exactly do I need to do?

 – Just clean it; sweep and mop.

 Take care of it as you would with anything else.
-If you change your oil and spill some on it, don’t let it sit there for a week and expect it last as long as some would keep the garage floor clean.
+If you change your oil and spill some on your garage epoxy floor, don’t let it sit there for a week and expect it last as long as some would keep the garage floor clean.